bamboosir920/bamboosir920.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Houcheng Su, currently pursuing a Ph.D. in Data Science and Analytics at HKUST (GZ).
+I am Houcheng Su, currently pursuing a Ph.D. in Data Science and Analytics at HKUST (GZ) under the supervision of Yanlin Zhang.
 My research interests encompass Bioinformation Analysis, Transfer Learning, Computer Vision, Few-shot Learning, and Domain Adaptation.
-I have published multiple papers in top-tier conferences and journals, including AAAI, ACM MM, and other SCI journals.
+Previously, I completed my Master’s degree in Data Science with a specialization in Artificial Intelligence Applications at the University of Macau, where I was advised by Chi-Man Vong.
+I also hold a Bachelor's degree in Computer Science and Technology from Sichuan Agricultural University.

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 Started my Ph.D. program in Data Science and Analytics at HKUST (GZ).